Thursday, August 24, 2023

 We are so proud of all our Hippos as we have made it through our first full week of school!

 This is our weekly blog that we will send out Thursday, Friday or Saturday of each week.
 You will be able to read some highlights and activities of the week, be reminded of important and upcoming events and dates, and of course, see some adorable pictures of your little hippo in action (which is so fun to share with your child, so they can tell you about their week).
-I will also list the Missouri Early Learning goals in the summary or under pictures of our activities.
+I will also list the Missouri Early Learning goals in the summary.

 Here are a few things we worked on this week, as well as some highlights: